eric40065/DNHiPSE/README.md

 # DNHiPSE
-This R-package is aimed to illustrate the methodology presented in "Modeling the natural history of human diseases".
+This R-package is aimed to illustrate the methodology presented in "Nonparametric Path‐Specific Effects on a Survival Outcome Through Multiple Time‐to‐Event Mediators".

 ## Installation
 ```r